 In 1827, a murder occurred at the Cherry Hill farm, home of the well known Van Rensselaer family.
 The crime aroused tremendous public interest, and the subsequent trial culminated in the last public hanging in Albany.
 Although it appeared to be a crime of passion, it uncovered some simmering issues of the day including women's roles and legal rights, social class, punishment and the law, and slavery in New York.
 Hear the words of those involved in the crime and decide whom you think was guilty or innocent.

-Our innovative programs continue to reflect New York State curriculum needs and feedback from teachers, and we are probing deeper into underrepresented narratives, particularly the African-American experience at Cherry Hill.
+Our innovative programs continue to reflect New York State curriculum needs and feedback from teachers and community members.
+We are probing deeper into underrepresented narratives, particularly the Black experience at Cherry Hill.

 To schedule or inquire about a program, fill out a School Program Request Form or contact the Director of Education: shawna@historiccherryhill.org